Choubs01/MIT-6.0001/README.md

 https://ocw.mit.edu/courses/6-0001-introduction-to-computer-science-and-programming-in-python-fall-2016/

 There's the same course on EDX that is the same but has different lecturers and problems I believe.
 Idk much about it otherwise.

+The final problem set ps5.py remains unfinished.
+This is because the supporting code (RSS feed parser, mkTinker, project_util) are outdated and do not work.
+I hope that in the future I'll be able to make my own supporting code and complete the code on my own.